alexyorke/alexyorke.github.io/data-analysis-shoe-string-part-1.md

 In this post, I set out to do some data analysis with tight real-world and financial constraints.
 No BigQuery, no Amazon EC2, and no easy solutions allowed.
 My budget is \$2.50 CAD.
 Can I do it?
 Well, let's find out.

-I wanted to do some fuzzing for a parser that I was making, but I couldn't find enough sample files as ‌the files are hard to find.
+I wanted to do some fuzzing for a parser that I was making, but I couldn't find enough sample files as the files are hard to find.
 I tried googling (and got about 70 or so), and did a few GitHub searches which got me a 1000 more, but a lot were duplicates.

 The parser can't be fuzzed traditionally using an automatic generator\--I didn't know what to generate.
 I needed real-world examples of the files so that I knew what features of the language that had to be prioritized to support, and some potentially non-standard things that some people might do that aren\'t immediately clear in the docs.

 GitHub has a lot of repositories, and a lot of potential sample files even though the search doesn't give all the results.
 GHArchive, a website that stores links to all the files on GitHub, is about 1.1TB compressed, about 7TB uncompressed.
 It doesn't store the content or the filenames, but stores metadata that can provide clues about what file(s) are contained in that link (and so can download those directly.)

 This is a classic ML problem: we have an input X which maps to Y, but we want to find a function that approximates f(X) = Y. To make this more concrete, say I want a bunch of gradle files.
-I have a list of metadata {X1, X2, X3, ..., Xn} which maps to {Y1, Y2, Y3, ..., Yn} but not all of Y are gradle files.
+I have a list of metadata `{X1, X2, X3, ..., Xn}` which maps to `{Y1, Y2, Y3, ..., Yn}` but not all of Y are gradle files.
 We need to find given an X how likely it is to map to a valid Y. This is important for a few reasons: if we make f(X) too restrictive, then we won't get enough sample files and similarly if we make it too permissive we will run out of our 5000 hourly request API key limit to resolve the files (and find out that they aren't the ones that we are looking for) and it will take forever to find our files.

 The goal is to be able to type in a search query and get back the files (a lot more than the regular search can produce) that match it.
 It would be self-reinforcing, as it would download the search results (1000 results) to train itself on what files match the criteria that the user enters.
 As a bit of a spoiler, using a super naïve method (searching the commit messages for a keyword), I got a terrible 0.2% match rate (5000 queries/hour \* 0.2% = 10 successful files per hour), so this is our lower bound; anything above this is considered "more" successful.